Phosphate: Geological occurrence

 Phosphates are the naturally occurring form of the element phosphorus, found in many phosphate minerals.
 In mineralogy and geology, phosphate refers to a rock or ore containing phosphate ions.
 Inorganic phosphates are mined to obtain phosphorus for use in agriculture and industry.

-The largest global producer and exporter of phosphates is Morocco.
+The largest global producer and exporter of phosphates is China, with Morocco possessing the greatest known reserves.
 Within North America, the largest deposits lie in the Bone Valley region of central Florida, the Soda Springs region of southeastern Idaho, and the coast of North Carolina.
 Smaller deposits are located in Montana, Tennessee, Georgia, and South Carolina.
 The small island nation of Nauru and its neighbor Banaba Island, which used to have massive phosphate deposits of the best quality, have been mined excessively.
 Rock phosphate can also be found in Egypt, Israel, Palestine, Western Sahara, Navassa Island, Tunisia, Togo, and Jordan, countries that have large phosphate-mining industries.

 Phosphorite mines are primarily found in: